-No trip to New Zealand is complete without checking out all the best things to do in Wellington.
-Once called the “coolest little capital in the world” by Lonely Planet, Wellington is is small enough to explore on foot, and experiencing all the top tourist attractions in Wellington is a breeze.
+Whether you have two weeks in New Zealand or two months, no trip is complete without checking out all the best things to do in Wellington.
+Once called the “coolest little capital in the world” by Lonely Planet, Wellington is is small enough to explore on foot; experiencing all the top tourist attractions in Wellington is a breeze.

-Not sure what to do in Wellington?
-Here’s a quick Wellington attractions guide including the best places to visit in Wellington…
+Not sure what to do in Wellington on your visit?
+Here’s a quick guide to the top attractions & best places to visit in Wellington, New Zealand…

 Explore local culture at the Museum of New Zealand Te Papa Tongarewa